How equity release can reduce your inheritance tax bill

 Arrange your free initial consultation

-Added to this, in the recent Autumn Statement, The Chancellor of the Exchequer announced a change to pension legislation, which will see that inherited pension funds will form part of an individual’s estate for inheritance tax purposes from 6th April 2027.
+Added to this, in the Autumn Statement 2024, The Chancellor of the Exchequer announced a change to pension legislation, which will see that inherited pension funds will form part of an individual’s estate for inheritance tax purposes from 6th April 2027.
 Up until this point, pension funds sat outside of the estate for inheritance tax purposes and were able to be passed down generation to generation in a very tax efficient manner.
 From April 2027 those with significant pension funds will see the inheritance tax liability on their estate increase due to the inclusion of pensions in the inheritance tax regime.

 Establishing your estate plan